 Burnout as a Capacity and Identity Injury in High-Responsibility Roles

-Burnout in high-responsibility professionals is most often described as a problem of exhaustion.
-The common picture is someone depleted, overwhelmed, and in need of rest.
-Fatigue is part of the picture, but this framing misses what tends to shift first in complex roles.
+Burnout in high-responsibility professionals is often described as exhaustion.
+The familiar image is someone depleted, overwhelmed, and needing rest.
+Fatigue is part of the experience, but in complex roles, the earliest changes often appear elsewhere.

-Research on occupational burnout in cognitively demanding roles has shown changes in executive functioning, attention, and working memory that occur independently of mood disorders.
-These changes are not simply a reflection of low motivation or emotional withdrawal.
-They point to sustained strain on the brain systems that support regulation, complex reasoning, and the ability to monitor one’s own thinking under pressure.
+Research on occupational burnout in cognitively demanding roles has found changes in executive functioning, attention, and working memory that can occur independently of mood disorders.
+These changes point to sustained strain on the systems that support complex reasoning and self-regulation under pressure.

 The person continues to function and meet expectations, but the internal cost of doing so has increased.
-Tasks that once felt proportionate to the role now require a level of mental and emotional effort that no longer feels sustainable.
+Tasks that once felt proportionate to the role begin requiring a level of effort that feels harder to sustain.

 When performance and self-trust start to diverge

-In clinical work with physicians, senior leaders, legal professionals, and others in roles of sustained responsibility, this shift often appears before people describe feeling emotionally exhausted.
-They do not initially say they are burned out.
-They say that their thinking feels less reliable under pressure, that decisions take more effort, or that they no longer feel the same internal authority they once depended on.
+In clinical work with professionals in roles of sustained responsibility, this shift often appears before people describe feeling emotionally exhausted.
+They may say that decisions take more effort, that their thinking feels less reliable under pressure, or that they no longer feel the same internal authority they once depended on.

 What the exhaustion narrative leaves out